worldline/angular-training/docs/src/rxjs/README.md

 The previous chapter showed you the basic usage of Observables.
 Here is what we saw in it:
 - Observables are returned by the `HttpClient` service methods.
 - Observables are only executed once subscribed to
-- The subscribe method takes three callbacks as parameters: next, error and complete
+- The subscribe method takes one object with three callbacks (next, error and complete) as a parameter.

 First, let's illustrate the second and third points: